checkedc/checkedc-clang/docs/checkedc/Testing.md

 We have created a new LLVM test suite for the Checked C extension.
 We have added a new target to the build system for running the test suite: check-checkedc.

-The Checked C version of clang/LLVM should pass the same tests as the baseline version of clang/LLVM (in the baseline branch) and the Checked C specific tests.
-The testing results for the baseline branch are recorded in [testing baselines](Test-Baselines.md).
-A developer should confirm that no new unexpected failures occur as a result of a change before committing a change.
+The Checked C version of clang/LLVM should pass the tests that the baseline version of clang/LLVM (in the baseline branch) and the Checked C specific tests.
+There should be no unexpected test failures.
+A developer should confirm this before committing a change.

 When testing a change, the testing should be sufficient for the type of change.
 For changes to parsing and typechecking, it is usually sufficient to pass the Checked C and clang tests.